End-to-End Dense Video Grounding via Parallel Regression: Method

 \subsection{Parallel Regression}

-Our parallel regression contains a language-modulated transformer of encoder-decoder architecture and a customized parallel regression head.
-The transformer encoder adopts the self-attention operations for capturing long-range dependency between visual features to enhance its visual representation power.
-The transformer decoder directly uses languages as queries to globally attend and aggregate encoder output for obtaining compact language-modulated visual representation.
-Moreover, the transformer decoder also uses the self-attention operations to extract semantic relevance among language queries grounded in a paragraph.
-These two decoder attention operations constitute a coherent pipeline to perform language modulated aggregation over visual features for subsequent parallel regression.
+We introduce transformer into dense video grounding task, and extend it to the temporal dimension for video and paragraph modeling.
+Specifically, our parallel regression contains a Contextualized Representation Encoder (CRE), a Language Modulated Decoder (LMD), and a customized Parallel Regression Head (PRH).
+CRE adopts the self-attention operations for capturing long-range dependency between visual features to enhance its visual representation power and extracting semantic relevance among language queries grounded in a paragraph.
+The LMD directly uses languages as queries to globally attend and aggregate encoder output for obtaining compact language-modulated visual representation.
+This encoder-decoder architecture constitutes a coherent pipeline to perform language modulated aggregation over visual features for subsequent parallel regression.
 Finally, the parallel regression head accomplishes parallel regression based on this language-modulated visual representations.